• Skip to main content

 packets closed on a sheet pan with empty bowl

-The best fish for fish in parchment
+The best fish for packets

 I like to go with cod, sole, or salmon.
 If you use sole, keep in mind that it’s typically cut into thinner fillets – it’s less dense compared to cod.
 So, you might need to adjust the cooking time down a few minutes.